-AFD-automatic fire detection; LD2-detection along the route of escape, in the cellar and in living rooms and kitchens; LD1-detection along the route of escape, in the cellar, in living rooms, kitchens and all bedrooms; Grade D1-system of mains-powered and interlinked smoke/heat detectors, with a sealed-in standby supply (consisting of a battery or batteries); Grade D2-system of one or more mains-powered smoke/heat detectors, each with an integral standby supply (consisting of a user replaceable battery or batteries); Grade A-system of mains-powered and interlinked smoke/heat detectors which are linked to a control panel (usually located in the ground floor hallway); Mixed system-a combination of two or more AFD systems.; FD30-30 minute fire door with intumescent strips and cold smoke seals; EW-escape window; HD-heat detector; SC-overhead hydraulic self-closing device (for fire doors); Fire sep-fire separation; GF-ground floor; Em. lighting-emergency
+AFD - automatic fire detection; LD2 - detection along the route of escape, in the cellar and in living rooms and kitchens; LD1 - detection along the route of escape, in the cellar, in living rooms, kitchens and all bedrooms; Grade D1 - system of mains-powered and interlinked smoke/heat detectors, with a sealed-in standby supply (consisting of a battery or batteries); Grade D2 - system of one or more mains-powered smoke/heat detectors, each with an integral standby supply (consisting of a user replaceable battery or batteries); Grade A - system of mains-powered and interlinked smoke/heat detectors which are linked to a control panel (usually located in the ground floor hallway); Mixed system - a combination of two or more AFD systems.; FD30 - 30 minute fire door with intumescent strips only; FD30S - 30 minute fire door with intumescent strips and cold smoke seals; EW - escape window; HD - heat detector; SC - overhead hydraulic self-closing device (for fire doors); Fire sep -fire separation; GF - ground floor; Em. lighting emergency lighting (normally risk assessable).